Lattice Lattice

 Lattice Node — the relay-only app

-Tiny Android (later iOS) app whose entire user-facing surface is "I'm relaying.
+A tiny Android app (iOS later) whose entire user-facing surface is "I'm relaying.
 Tap to see status."
 No chat tabs, no contacts, no identity.
-People install it on a spare phone they leave plugged in at home.
-The phone becomes a relay for every Lattice user within Bluetooth / Wi-Fi range — including the messenger users in their own household.
+You install it on a spare phone and leave it plugged in at home, and the phone relays for every Lattice user within Bluetooth or Wi-Fi range, including the messenger users in your own household.

 Lattice Pebble — the dedicated hardware

-An open-source firmware you flash onto a low-cost dev board to turn it into a permanent Lattice relay.
-Hockey-puck-shaped (or whatever case you screw it into), USB-C charged or solar-powered, IP65 if you want to put it outside.
+Open-source firmware you flash onto a low-cost dev board to turn it into a permanent Lattice relay.
+Hockey-puck-shaped, or whatever case you screw it into.
+Charge it over USB-C or run it off solar, and seal it to IP65 if you want it outside.

-We don't manufacture.
-We don't sell hardware.
-We publish the firmware as a precompiled binary and the reference PCB designs as open hardware — anyone can fabricate, anyone can flash, anyone can sell.
+We don't make or sell hardware.
+We publish the firmware as a precompiled binary and the reference PCB designs as open hardware.
+Anyone can fabricate it, flash it, or sell it.

 The free firmware download.

 The whole point of Lattice Pebble is that it's free to deploy.
-You don't pay us, you don't register the device, you don't tell anyone what you're doing.
-Buy bare boards from AliExpress (or pull a spare ESP32 out of a drawer), download the firmware here, flash it, plug it in, walk away.
+You don't pay us, you don't register the device, and you don't tell anyone what you're doing.
+Buy bare boards off AliExpress, or pull a spare ESP32 out of a drawer, download the firmware here, flash it, plug it in and walk away.

 Compatible boards (target list).